Scoring Your Credit - How's Your FICO?

 Raise your FICO score to buy a property in Grand Prairie with Target Cost Realty, LLC as your real estate professional - (972) 504-8021

 • Even out your debt.
-At first, this doesn't seem like a good idea.
-But, you want to avoid of having one card that is at the maximum and have the rest of your cards at a zero balance.
-It's better to have each of your cards at an even balance than to have the majority of your debt taking up the balance a single card.
+At first, this doesn't sound like a good idea.
+But, you steer clear of having one card that is at the limit and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 20% of their credit limit than to have the majority of your debt taking up the balance one card.

-• Chain store cards and service station cards.
-For those who have no credit or low credit, department store credit cards and gas credit cards are ways to establish your credit history, increase your spending limits and have a solid payment history, which will raise your credit.
-You must always beware of maintaining a high balance for too long because these types of cards usually have a larger interest rate.
+• Apply for gas station cards or department store credit.
+For those who have no credit or below average credit, retail credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and have a solid payment history, which will raise your credit.
+You should always avoid keeping a large balance for more than a couple of months because these types of cards traditionally have a larger interest rate.

-• Keep your cards active.
-Whether you have older cards, or are just getting started with credit, be sure to use your cards so that your accounts maintain an active status.
-But, pay them off in one or two payments.
+• Use your credit.
+Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
+But, be sure to pay them off in no more than two or three payments.

 • Pay on time.
-Late payments kill your credit history.
-It's one of the reasons people who have recently been unemployed see the biggest hit in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're able to make payments to a bank.
+Your FICO score plummets with each account that goes to collections.
+It's where people who have recently been unemployed see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a bank.

 • Ensure that your credit history is correct.
-If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
+If you discover incorrect items on your credit report, write to the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

 Now that you're more informed about credit reporting, you'll be able to successfully take the first step in owning a home, and that is improving your FICO score.
-Know that when you're ready to apply for a loan to purchase a house, you'll want to keep your applications within a two-week window to avoid damaging your credit score.
-With the help of Target Cost Realty, LLC, the loan process is sure to go more smoothly so you, too, can achieve home ownership.
+Remember that when it's time to apply for a loan to purchase a house, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+With the help of Target Cost Realty, LLC, the loan application process is sure to go more smoothly so you, too, can become a homeowner.

 Looking to Buy?